progiez/nptel-assignment-answers/README.md

-# NPTEL Assignment Answers 2024 with Solutions (July-Dec)
+# NPTEL Assignment Answers 2025 with Solutions (July-Dec)

-NPTEL Assignment Answers and Solutions 2024 (July-Dec).
+NPTEL Assignment Answers and Solutions 2025 (Jan-Apr).
 Get Answers of Week 1 2 3 4 5 6 7 8 8 10 11 12 for all courses.
 This guide offers clear and accurate answers for your all assignments across various NPTEL courses

-## How to Use This Repo to See NPTEL Assignment Answers and Solutions 2024
+## How to Use This Repo to See NPTEL Assignment Answers and Solutions 2025

 If you're here to find answers for specific NPTEL courses, follow these steps: